nogibjj/Eric_Ortega_Rodriguez_Mini_Project_6/README.md

 | Iron Man        | 3000              | 2             |
 | Captain America | 2800              | 2             |

-In this case, the results show that both Iron Man and Captain America have fought in 2 battles, but Iron Man is listed first because he has more comic book appearances.

-### Summary:
+### In conclusion:

-This query provides valuable insights into the popularity and involvement of Avengers based on their battle history and overall comic book presence, prioritizing those with high participation in battles and appearances.
+This query allows us to gain insight into the involvement of different Avengers and take a closer look at how much prevalence they had within the comic universe and battles.